smarie/python-valid8/docs/validation_funcs/a_basics.md

 ```

-### 2. Enriching an existing function
+### b - Enriching an existing function

 An alternative is to transform existing functions into failure raisers by adding help messages or custom `ValidationFailure` subtypes.
+Indeed, often the validation functions that you want to reuse are designed to be efficient, therefore their outcome in case of failure might be cryptic for the end user.

-#### a - on the fly in the entry point
+#### on the fly in the entry point

-Most `valid8` entry points and composition operators support the *simple validation function definition syntax* explained [here](./b_simple_syntax.md).
+Most `valid8` entry points and composition operators support the *simple validation function definition syntax* explained [here](c_simple_syntax.md).
 Thanks to this syntax, you can transform existing functions into failure raisers on the fly, when you use them.

 For example you can add a custom message to `isfinite`: